jmcoleman/Portfolio/README.md

 ## Getting Started

-This project showcases my project work to date.
+This project showcases my project work to date with links to the respective project deployments and repos.

 ### Prerequisites